 D-204: The Purchasing Process

 Service authorizations must be issued no later than the date that good is ordered or that service begins.
 When an SA is not issued within these parameters, it is an after-the-fact SA.
-There are three types of after-the-fact SA's: backdated, after-the-fact ancillary, and replacement, which are covered in more detail below.
+There are two types of after-the-fact SA's: backdated and replacement, which are covered in more detail below.

 All after-the-fact SA's are monitored by state office.